 Are Americans committing "country-cide"?
 Every year, development claims more than a million acres of rural land, but some communities are preserving their green legacy.
 In 24 illustrated vignettes, Rick Pruetz, FAICP, explores settings from farmland on Long Island to Minneapolis's Grand Rounds park system to the volcanic range near downtown Albuquerque, New Mexico.

 How does the design of a neighborhood affect the people who live there?
 In this thoughtful, engaging book, Sidney Brower explains how a neighborhood's design lays the groundwork for the social relationships that make it a community.
+Blending social science with personal interviews, Brower shares the lessons of planned communities from historic Riverside, Illinois, to archetypal Levittown, New York, and Disney's Celebration, Florida.
 Neighbors & Neighborhoods is an eye-opener for everyone who's wondered what makes their local neighborhoods tick.